-Anyhow – of course during this four year period, it wasn’t all doom a gloom – I managed to drink beer (a lot of beer), learn a number of life lessons that whilst at times hard I will value for the rest of my days, pick up some incredible professional experiences and friends that I won’t ever forget, met some new people that if the status quo had been maintained I perhaps would never of met and (most importantly) my new partner … did I mention that I drank a lot of beer …
+Anyhow – of course during this four year period, it wasn’t all doom a gloom – I managed to drink beer (a lot of beer), learn a number of life lessons that whilst at times hard I will value for the rest of my days, pick up some incredible professional experiences and friends that I won’t ever forget, met some new people that if the status quo had been maintained I perhaps would never of met and (most importantly) ….
+I drank a lot of beer …

 Why return now?